ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 As of Arweave 2.8 there are two main packing formats available, `spora_2_6` and `composite`.
 The `composite` format is further specified by a packing difficulty.
 See the [Packing Format](mining-guide.md#Preparation-Packing-Format) section of the Mining Guide for more information.

 All packing formats provide the same maximum hashrate.
-A miner who has packed a full replica to `spora_2_6` will have the same hashrate as a miner who has packed a full replica to `composite.1` or `composite.32` - provided both miners are able to read the packed data and peform all hashes at the required rate.
+A miner who has packed a full replica to `spora_2_6` will have the same hashrate as a miner who has packed a full replica to `composite.1` or `composite.32` - provided both miners are able to read the packed data and perform all hashes at the required rate.

 `spora_2_6` is deprecated and will stop being usable toward the end of 2028.
 For all new packs we recommend using the `composite` format.
 The lower read rates that a `composite` packing allows will reduce the hardware resources used during mining (larger disks, lower disk read rate, lower CPU and RAM utilization).